 Main Campus Courses

 To ensure space availability, all reservations should be made as early in the semester as possible.
-Requests must be made no less than five business days (unless otherwise specified) before each exam date.
+Requests should be made no less than five business days (unless otherwise specified) before each exam date.

 - Request space at the DRO through the DRO Student Portal.
 Step-by-step instructions are available for your convenience.

 - If space is unavailable or you encounter difficulty using the portal to schedule a test use the DRO Scheduling Form.

 - Once a reservation has been made, notify the instructor of the date and time by forwarding the confirmation email.
 Instructors will receive an email notification requesting confirmation of exam details and to upload the exam file.
 DRO proctors as indicated by the details provided.

 Centennial Campus Courses